agude/agude.github.io/_drafts/2021-01-18-data_science_interview_prep_case_study.md

 ### Validation

-Validation is not too hard at this point.
+Validation is not too difficult at this point.
 We focus on the offline metric we decided on above: precision.
 We don't have to worry much about leaking data between our holdout sets if we split at the account level, although if we include bots from the same [botnet][botnet] into our different sets there will